htjb/piecewise_normalizing_flows/README.md

 ## Citation

-If you use the piecewise approach please cite the paper
+If you use the piecewise approach in your work please cite the paper

 **Bibtex**
 ```